Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 For the final part of the project I used ScikitLearn to generate a decision tree classifier algorithm.
 This program is a basic example of supervised learning.

-The algorithm works by telling Python to "learn" all of the exisiting data in the Iris dataset.
+The algorithm works by instructing Python to "learn" all of the exisiting data in the Iris dataset.
 Essentially, Python takes all of the existing Iris measurements, conducts regressional analyses, and then "matches" its calculations to each of the corresponding flower species.

 Following this, Python will ask the user to input 4 "new" Iris measurements (sepal length, sepal width, petal length and petal width) and then decide what Iris species it "believes" the measurements belong to based on what it has just learned and from what new measurments we have given it.